WakeRealityDev/Thunderquake_Qt/README.md

 # Running on PC desktop

-This was tested on Ubuntu 17.04 x86 desktop system with Qt Creator version 4.3.1 and Qt version 5.9.1
+This was tested on Ubuntu 17.04 x64 desktop system with Qt Creator version 4.3.1 and Qt version 5.9.1

 To make a desktop app to run Glulxe interpreter stories:

 1. check out from github
 2. run the bash script desktop_build_RemGlk_and_terp_r0.sh to comple RemGlk + Glulxe
-3. Open the Thunderquake_Qt_GitHub.pro file in QT Creator
+3. Open the Thunderquake_Qt_GitHub.pro file in Qt Creator
 4. Try to run on your desktop

 It should automatically scan your entire hard drive for .gblorb files for Glulx stories.
 Download some story files before you start the app.
+If the search does not work on your system, please ask for help and I can give some tips on revising the starting path logic.

 The bash script in #2 is pretty simple, if you are on non-Linux system you can easily run these steps by hand.